nus-cs2113-AY2122S1/ip/docs/README.md

 Event: Description and time of occurrence in format of (yyyy-mm-dd HH:mm).

 Deadline: Description and time which the task is due in format of (yyyy-mm-dd HH:mm).

+#### Marking finished Task

+You can mark any particular task in the list as completed.

 #### Search for Task